logos-co/logos-storage-module/README.md

 logos-cpp-sdk
 logos-liblogos
 logos-storage-ui
+logos-storage-nim
 ```

+Ensure that libstorage is built in logos-storage-nim folder.

 While this setup is less common, it is also supported and works correctly in Qt Creator